hashicorp/vault/website/source/docs/secrets/cubbyhole/index.html.md

     return a value.
 Note that no policy-based filtering is performed on returned keys; it is not recommended to put sensitive or secret values as key names.
 The values themselves are not accessible via this command.
+    List results are scoped to the current token and keys belonging to another token are not visible.
   </dd>

   <dt>Method</dt>